hkopp/hkopp.github.io/index.md

 ## Intro

 Hi all,
-I am a PhD student writing mainly about math, finance, programming, and other stuff i find interesting.
+Welcome to my blog where I write mainly about math, finance, programming, and other stuff i find interesting.
-This is my blog.
 Feel free to look around.

 ## Posts